 Yes, Fundrise offers hands-free real estate investing and cash flow.
 Investors have no responsibility related to managing properties.
 The dividend income you receive as a Fundrise investor is passive income.

 Investments with Fundrise are intended to be held for at least five years.
-The company does offer liquidity options (although liquidity is not guaranteed), but you may face penalties for money that is withdrawn in less than five years.
+The company offers liquidity options (although liquidity is not guaranteed), but you may face penalties for money withdrawn in less than five years.

 Fundrise is an excellent platform, providing access to some great real estate investment deals.
-However, if for some reason, Fundrise does not appeal to you, there are some superb alternatives.
+However, if Fundrise does not appeal to you for some reason, there are some superb alternatives.

 Whether you’re an accredited investor or not, you will need to consider your minimum investment, the type of property you would like to invest in, and whether you want a regular income or wait for profits from completed projects.